rachichi/DH110/README.md

 # DH110 - Rachel Liu

+Name: Rachel Liu
+Class: DH110 Fall 2022
-I will be working on a project based around sustainability.
+Project: I will be working on a project based around sustainability.